 An Alternative Payment Model (APM) is an approach to payment, developed in partnership with clinician communities, providing incentives to clinicians to provide high-quality and cost-effective care.
-Clinicians must apply to participate in APMs.
+Clinicians must apply or be invited to participate in an APM.

 - Bundled Payments for Care Improvement Advanced Model (BPCI Advanced)

 - Comprehensive ESRD Care (CEC) Model LDO Arrangement, non-LDO Two-Sided Risk Arrangement, non-LDO one-Sided Risk Arrangement

 - Oncology Care Model (OCM) - Two-Sided Risk, One-Sided Risk